What is a Dash? And how much is it?

-The measurement dash is often used for extremely potent or concentrated ingredients like bitters or Absinthe.
+The measurement dash is used for potent or highly concentrated ingredients like bitters and Absinthe, added to a drink before shaking or stirring.
 The purpose of said ingredients is to enhance or complement the flavors of a cocktail and impart a deeper flavor profile to your drink.

-Countless classic and contemporary cocktail recipes ask for a dash of bitters. -For the record, cocktail bitters really do make a difference, e.g., Angostura bitters in a Whiskey Sour.
+Countless classic and contemporary cocktail recipes ask for a dash of bitters. -For the record, cocktail bitters do make a difference, e.g., a couple of dashes of Angostura bitters in a Whiskey Sour or an Old Fashioned.
 Still, when it comes to measuring a dash, confusion arises.

 The term dash has been appearing in cocktail books for ages; It's as old as mixology itself.
 At the same time, it is one of the least precise measurements in bartending.